-A new year means a new start, and there’s no better time to think about the future of your company.
-2017 has seen an abundance of exciting new tech trends, some of which didn’t even survive until the end of the year.
-It’s important for any modern business to stay on top of these new innovations, and subsequently figure out how they can be implemented in the company.
+A new year signifies a fresh start, and there’s no better time to consider your company’s future.
+2017 saw a plethora of fascinating new tech trends, some of which did not even make it to the end of the year.
+It is critical for every modern business to remain on top of these new advancements and then find out how to apply them in the firm.

 Building on the Blockchain

 If you haven’t heard of Bitcoin, you’ve probably been living under a rock for the better part of 2017.
 The surging popularity of the world’s largest cryptocurrency has been hard to ignore, growing far beyond the interest of just the tech industry.

 Then there’s Ethereum, the biggest altcoin, and according to some a more future-proof alternative.
 With faster transaction times and the possibility to use the underlying technology for other things than just financial transactions, it’s a totally different approach.

 Both of these cryptocurrencies and more than 1450 others are based on the concept of a Blockchain — a digital ledger that records transactions chronologically and publicly.
 At the start of most of these new coins is an ICO, or Initial Coin Offering, which gives people the chance to claim a piece of an unlaunched cryptocurrency.
 While these turned some into overnight millionaires, others ended up losing a lot of money.

 There are tons of ways in which the Blockchain and its associated technologies could be used to power your business today and in the near future.
 Think about paying your employees — thanks to tools like Bitwage it’s possible to transfer money to workers in a matter of seconds while avoiding international transaction fees, all because of the power of cryptocurrencies.